ids-digi/moco-crash-data/cleaning-workflow/README.md

 python merge_bike_ped.py "../../data/cleaning-process/moco-crash-2019.csv" "../../data/cleaning-process/bike-crashes-2013-2023.csv" "../../data/cleaning-process/ped-crashes-2013-2023.csv" "../../data/clean-data/moco-crash-2019-clean.csv" /
 ```

-6. combine into master file for mapping
+7. combine into master file for mapping
+This step takes a really long time to run.
+It might take longer than an hour if you clean every file.
+If you are working on analysis that doesn't require accurate lat/lon data, you can skip this step.

 *to compare data across years, this step requires estimating the death/injury counts from 2003-2015, which reported these values differently than future reports. this means that death/injury estimates for 2003-2012 are likely low estimates, because the original data records injuries/crashes as a true/false value, rather than indicating how many occurred. for mapping purposes, the below scripts encode all `true` values as 1 death or injury, and all `false` values as 0 deaths or injuries.*
 ```curl